Overview of Revenue Recognition Principle

 It is understandable that revenue is the heart of the soul for any business.
 Higher revenues indicate that the company is performing better.
-Hence it is likely that companies may try to modify their accounts to show the higher collection of revenues.
-So the regulators have set certain guidelines that needs to be adhered to by companies while preparing their annual reports for disclosure so that proper performance of the company is conveyed to the investors and shareholders.
-Also if there is a set standard that needs to be followed then analysts and investors can compare similar accounting principles to judge whether the company is performing better than its peers or not.
+Hence, companies may likely try to modify their accounts to show a higher collection of revenues.
+So the regulators have set certain guidelines that need to be adhered to by companies while preparing their annual reports for disclosure so that the proper performance of the company is conveyed to the investors and shareholders.
+Also if there is a set standard that needs to be followed, then analysts and investors can compare similar accounting principles to judge whether the company is performing better than its peers or not.

 Example of Revenue Recognition Principle

 - SMAASH Bowling Alley sells one of its assets to another player on December 31 for $100000.
-The asset was not paid for until January 20th and the asset was delivered on January 31.
-Since the sale happened on December 31 but as it is not paid for until January hence the revenue is not earned till January 20th.
+The asset was not paid for until January 20th, and the asset was delivered on January 31.
+Since the sale happened on December 31 but not paid for until January, the revenue is not earned until January 20th.

 Revenue Recognition from Contracts

 IFRS 15 deals with revenue recognition from contracts.
-There are some specific exclusions of contracts which are not under the revenue recognition principle: –
+There are some specific exclusions of contracts that are not under the revenue recognition principle: –

 - Lease Contracts which are specified in IAS 17